tringular/Basic_minimal/README.md

 By means of single sessions, workshops and podcast series (to be announced) I contribute to the development of a healthy and balanced environment with the individual at it's centre.

-I believe in the equality of all beings and a holistic, mind altering approach as key towards a our future worth living.
+I believe in the equality of all beings and a holistic, mind altering approach as key towards a future worth living.

 ### Shiatsu